trentbrooks/ofxTouchGUI/ofxTouchGUI/readme.txt

-for ubuntu need to rename all .mm files to .cpp
+for ubuntu and windows need to use .cpp source files instead of .mm